yestyle/whispersystems.org/blog/_posts/2016-11-17-safety-number-updates.md

 </p>
 <p>
-Steve Thomas pointed out that one caveat remains: if you have previously published an old-style Signal fingerprint or QR code and you now publish a new-style Signal safety number or QR code for the same identity key (ie. without having reinstalled Signal), your phone number could still be discovered by a brute-force search.
+Steve Thomas pointed out that one caveat remains: if you have previously published an old-style Signal fingerprint or QR code and you now publish a new-style Signal safety number or QR code for the same identity key (i.e. without having reinstalled Signal), your phone number could still be discovered by a brute-force search.
 The safety number is a hash that contains both a public key as well as a phone number, to help strengthen the relatively short safety number against cryptanalytic attacks using precalculated values, and to help strengthen the process against